qmlbook/qmlbook/docs/ch04-qmlstart/qmlstart.rst

 .. note::

-    Be aware a ``Text`` initial width (height) is depending on the text string and on the font set.
+    Be aware that ``Text`` initial width (height) is depending on the text string and on the font set.
 A ``Text`` element with no width set and no text will not be visible, as the initial width will be 0.

 .. note::